anhhducnguyen/report/README.md

 # Building Sales Software for Mini Supermarket

-## 1. Description
 Proposing a solo project to develop a modern POS management software for NAC Mini Mart.
 The software will include features for efficient inventory management, user-friendly sales interface, comprehensive financial tools, customer information management, and employee management.
 This project aims to enhance operational efficiency and optimize business performance for NAC Mini Mart.

-## 2. Supermarket Management Application Installation Instructions
+## Supermarket Management Application Installation Instructions
 ### Prerequisites
 Before you begin, ensure you have the following software installed: